mchav/mchav.github.io/_posts/2025-09-11-an-introduction-to-program-synthesis.md

 _Program Synthesis correspond to a class of techniques that are able to generate a program from a collection of artifacts that establish semantic and syntactic requirements for the generated code._

-Program synthesis asks: given a specification of what I want, can a computer search the space of small programs and discover one that fits my needs?
+Program synthesis lives at the intersection of what you want (the specification) and how you look for it (the search).
+Syntheis searches through the space of candidate programs using a given criteria.

 ### Searching and Specification

 #### Specifying the problem
-Program synthesis lives at the intersection of what you want (the specification) and how you look for it (the search).

-A specification is any collection of clues that narrows down the set of acceptable programs.
+A specification is any collection of clues that narrows down the set of candidate programs.
 Those clues can be semantic (what the output must mean) or syntactic (what the code must look like).

 Synthesis problems are usually specified through:
 * Input–Output Examples (I/O): The friendliest form.
 "When input is Joshua Nkomo, output must be J. Nkomo."